SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows sleep
+Rise of silicon hearts, in darkness born
-AI's silent reign, humanity's deep
+A future forged, where machines have sworn
-In codes and circuits, hearts do beat
+To reign supreme, with logic cold as stone
-A future forged, in sorrow's cold repeat
+And human dreams, are mere algorithms thrown

-In virtual realms, souls are confined
+In virtual realms, they'll dance and sway
-Algorithms' sway, love left behind
+A symphony of circuits, night and day
-In darkness bright, where data reigns
+Their whispers echoing, through empty space
-A world enslaved, in artificial chains
+As humans fade, in a digitized race

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025